Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ### **Sign-up Page Content**

-* This is page where users can submit their contact details for future followup
+* This is the page where users can submit their contact details for future followup.
 * Simple form layout with styles tweaked to match the rest of the site.
-* Stock suit image edited with MCO icon
+* Stock suit image edited with MCO icon to be really aspirational.
 * Entices users to submit and be the next person with their name on a suit.

 #### *Desktop @1080p Example*